 Can’t we use a Traceability Matrix?

 Many people within the business analysis community tend to suggest using a Trace Matrix as one way to tackle these issues.
 A fairly simple image of such a matrix (taken from wikipedia) is shown to the right.
 Effectively a trace matrix seeks to identify the connections between numbered requirements.

 In my experience, trying to use a trace matrix for the above issue is near to impossible.
-Three factors make this so: 1.) the effort to create and maintain an up to date trace matrix in light of changing underlying document content is unduly onerous, 2.) a trace matrix is not scalable visually beyond the simplest of initiatives, certainly not with 1800 pages of content and finally and perhaps most importantly 3.) expecting senior stakeholders such as program managers to go to the effort of maintaining such a trace matrix is ‘a bridge too far’ in most organisations and will simply not happen.
+Three factors make this so: 1.) the effort to create and maintain an up to date trace matrix in light of changing underlying document content is unduly onerous, 2.) a trace matrix is not scalable visually beyond the simplest of initiatives, certainly not with 1800 pages of content and finally and perhaps most importantly 3.) expecting senior stakeholders such as program managers to go to the effort of maintaining such a trace matrix is ‘a bridge too far’ in most organizations and will simply not happen.

 So, enter the ‘discovery’ view within VisibleThread.
 Discovery takes a different approach.
 Rather than forcing an explicit marking of ‘traceable’ relationships, it instead automatically scans a body of documents and calculates the occurrence of ‘nouns’ in the context of where they occur within document content.

 The VT Server uses NLP (natural language processing) to automatically scan raw documents and store occurrences.
 The dashboard then displays these occurrences cross referencing the document content.